DataCanvasIO/Hypernets/docs/source/hypermodels.rst

 Customize HyperModel
 -------------------------

-To customize HyerModel, two components are required:
+To customize HyperModel, two components are required:

-* HyperModel: subclass of *hypernets.model.HyperModel*, create newer Estimator instance with searched space sample, and load trained estimator from storage.
+* HyperModel: subclass of *hypernets.model.HyperModel*.
+It creates a new estimator instance with the defined hyperparameter samples.
+Meanwhile, it loads the trained estimator from storage.

-* Estimator: subclass of  *hypernets.model.Estimator*, the core component for model fitting/evaluation/prediction/persistence.
+* Estimator: subclass of  *hypernets.model.Estimator*.
+It contains subfunctions: model fitting, evaluation, prediction, etc.

+As a start point, refer to the examples  *hypernets.examples.plain_model.PlainModel* and *hypernets.examples.plain_model.PlainEstimator*.

-You can reference  *hypernets.examples.plain_model.PlainModel* and *hypernets.examples.plain_model.PlainEstimator* as start point.
-See `DeepTables <https://github.com/DataCanvasIO/DeepTables>`_, `HyperGBM <https://github.com/DataCanvasIO/HyperGBM>`_, `HyperKeras <https://github.com/DataCanvasIO/HyperKeras>`_ for more details.
+For more details, see `DeepTables <https://github.com/DataCanvasIO/DeepTables>`_, `HyperGBM <https://github.com/DataCanvasIO/HyperGBM>`_, `HyperKeras <https://github.com/DataCanvasIO/HyperKeras>`_.